Hybeee/vitmma19-anklealign-hazi/README.md

 The following aspects deserve an extra mark, in my opinion:
 - Implemented automated data cleaning
+    - Excluding duplicate images
+    - Excluding images that are of low quality
 - Implemented and evaluated several architectures of different complexities
 - Used advanced AI explainability - Grad-CAM/Attention Rollout - to further analyze model behaviour